 Our care team is renowned for their empathy, experience and expertise with patient care.
 They participate in national and international clinical trials, publishing and presenting research, developing industry protocols and guiding legislative change to improve patient care.
 Our doctors serve actively on committees for national organizations such as the American Heart Association (AHA), the Congress of Neurological Surgeons (CNS), and the Society for Neurointerventional Surgery.

 We treat neurovascular disorders with a multidisciplinary approach to patient care that combines vascular neurosurgery, interventional neurology and interventional neuroradiology.
 Our world-class Emergency Medicine, Neurology, Neuroradiology and Neurosurgery departments support us in our work.
 We have close collaborations with Vascular Surgery and Vascular Medicine through the Massachusetts General Hospital Fireman Vascular Center, home to one of the only vascular centers in the country with specialists in every area of vascular disease.

 We look forward to welcoming you to the Massachusetts General Hospital Cerebrovascular Neurosurgery clinic.
 During your first appointment with us, you will meet with one of our doctors or nurse practitioners.
 We will discuss your problem, review any imaging and explore various treatment options for your unique neurovascular concern.
 This includes a discussion of risks and benefits of any surgical procedure as well as allowing time for you to ask any questions you may have.

 If you are already a Massachusetts General Hospital (MGH) patient your records will be readily available through our electronic record system.
-If you are a patient coming from outside the MGH or Partners system, please bring the following when you come to see our specialists:
+If you are a patient coming from outside the MGH or Mass General Brigham, please bring the following when you come to see our specialists:

 - Outside records related to your condition